Digging deep into Windows 10

 Ransomware is a growing (and damned nasty) problem.
 It infects PCs, encrypts your files, and holds everything hostage until you pay a ransom—hence the name.
 The best defense against ransomware is frequent backups and strong security software, but Windows 10 now includes basic protection right in your operating system.

 Controlled Folder Access “protects your files and folders from unauthorized changes by unfriendly applications.”
 Your Documents, Pictures, Movies, and Desktop folders are protected by default, though you can block other folders manually or whitelist trusted software to access your locked-down info.
-You can tweak Controlled Folder Access in the Virus & threat protection setting portion of the Windows Defender Security Center.
+You can tweak Controlled Folder Access by opening the Windows Security app (formerly Windows Defender), heading to the Virus & threat protection tab, and clicking the "Manage ransomware protection" link at the bottom.

 Adios, Windows + L. Dynamic Lock is a handy feature that pairs your PC with your phone over Bluetooth, then automatically locks your computer when you wander away from it.
 To start using it, marry the two devices in Control Panel > Hardware and Sound > Devices and Printers, then activate Dynamic Lock at Settings > Account > Sign-in options.